-How does Tulip Juvenile exceed North American safety standards?
+How does TULIP Juvenile exceed North American

 As parents ourselves, we strive to produce a product that is safe for your child’s daily use.
 We attest to you, the consumer and parent, that all of our cribs either meet or exceed voluntary and mandatory crib standards promulgated by the ASTM (American Society for Testing & Materials), the CPSC (Consumer Product Safety Commission), the CPSIA (Consumer Product Safety Improvement Act of 2008), and Health Canada.